MicroSolutions Backpack

-Introduced in the early 1990s, the Micro Solutions Backpack was a device allowing users to attach a peripheral drive, namely hard drives, CD-ROM drives, and DVD±RW drives, to their system.
+MicroSolutions Backpack was a line of peripheral devices introduced in 1990 allowing users to attach a peripheral drive, namely hard drives, CD-ROM drives, and DVD±RW drives, to their system.
 When the original model was released, USB ports did not yet exist, so the drive plugged into a system's printer port.
 Backpacks could be daisy-chained and still allow for printer usage.
 Some models also offered audio capability via expansion.
 Later models introduced faster connectivity to the host system by means of a proprietary PC Card, and later USB.
 MicroSolutions was located in DeKalb, Illinois, USA.